0x1F9F1/Open1560/game/Open1560-README.txt

 -nativeres  | true  | Enables rendering internally at the native window resolution (enabled when using -msaa or -legacygl) -prio       | 2     | Sets the process priority -scaling    | 0     | Sets the scaling mode.
 0 = Stretched (Keep Aspect), 1 = Stretched, 2 = Centered
--smoothstep | true  | Smoothes the out the time between frames to avoid stutter -vsync      | true  | Enables vertical sync
+-smoothstep | true  | Smoothes out the time between frames to avoid stutter -vsync      | true  | Enables vertical sync
 -window     | false | Puts the game in a window -windowmenu | false | Puts the game in a borderless window when in the menu